syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Getting-Started.md

 ![WinUI Interactive Selected Date Range](Getting-Started_images/winui-interactive-selected-date-range.gif)

 ## Header and description
-This section explains about header and description property of CalendarDateRangePicker.
+This section explains about `header` and `description` properties of CalendarDateRangePicker.
 ### Header
-The `Header` property is used to displays the title for the CalendarDateRangePicker Control.
+The `Header` property is used to display the title for the `CalendarDateRangePicker` Control.

 {% tabs %}
 {% highlight xaml %}